plowsof/moneropedia-drafts/i2p/monero-gui.md

 8. If done correctly, it will look like the image below and you can now click `Start node`
 ![Monero GUI daemon flags](https://raw.githubusercontent.com/plowsof/moneropedia-drafts/main/i2p/user_guide_rnd_4.png)
 That's it!
 Do not replace the dsc****.b32.i2p address with yours, only replace the XXXXXXX.b32.i2p one.
 The dsc****.b32.i2p is a seed node that will help you discover other I2P-accessible monero nodes.

+## Benefits

+- Remove associations between a particular txid and your IP address
+- Contribute to the I2P network
+- ... ?

 notes
 - refer to these guides if/when applicable